RohitSingh-04/RohitSingh-04/README.md

 ###

-<p align="left">I’m a Python Developer & BCA graduate and hands-on experience in backend development, Agile methodologies, and building real-world applications.</p>
+<p align="left">I’m a Python Developer with hands-on experience in backend development, Agile methodologies, and building real-world applications.
+Currently working as a Associate Analyst @Deloitte</p>

 ###